thenativeweb/crew/README.md

 ### Downloading an image

-To download an image to the Docker server, use the `download` function and provide the name of the image.
+To download an image to the Docker server, use the `downloadImage` function and provide the name of the image.
 If you want to download a specific version, add the tag to the name of the image.

 ```javascript
 dockWorker.downloadImage('hello-world', function (err) {